 Christmas is a grown up daughter of nikki ( uboat).
-She has stranded twice, including in very low tide in cox bay and suffered some burning to the skin on her back still visible today.
+She has stranded twice.
 Her dorsal fin is very bent to one side from the strandings and in 2015 has a new v shaped nick in it at the top.
 She very often rejoins her mum though she is old enough to live separately.
 She had her first calf in 2016 at Easter.
 Sadly Easter died later that year.
 In early 2018 she gave birth to Spirit.
 Now she has new 2022 calf Jingles.

 Squarecut is likely an elderly adult female with a recent sad history with calves.
 Squarecut is most often seen in the rivers and surrounding waters.
 Her most recent calf is named Hope.